pyca/cryptography/docs/contributing.rst

 * Pull requests for both code and documentation
 * Patch reviews

-You can file bugs and submit pull requests on `Github`_.
+You can file bugs and submit pull requests on `GitHub`_.
 To discuss larger changes you can start a conversation on `our mailing list`_.

 Because cryptography is so complex, and the implications of getting it wrong so